sighingnow/jekyll-gitbook/_pages/Supervisor.md

 # Supervisor Experience

-In this section you will act as a supervisor and perform activities.
+In this section, you will act as a supervisor and perform activities.
 The Supervisor Desktop provides a holistic supervisor experience within a centralized interface.
 It enables supervisors to manage, monitor, assess, guide, and assist agents.
 It also enables administrators to customize the Supervisor Desktop with widgets to address specific Contact Center business needs

 <div style="padding-bottom:60.25%; position:relative; display:block; width: 100%">